Motivational Quotes for Sales Team to Achieve Targets

 5. Alderfer’s ERG Theory of Motivation (1972)

 Clayton Alderfer proposed the ERG theory of motivation in 1972 by extending Maslow’s hierarchy of needs.
-Alderfer argued that human needs are divided into three categories instead of the five categories proposed by Abraham Maslow.
+Alderfer argued that human needs are divided into three categories rather than the five proposed by Abraham Maslow.

 According to Alderfer(1972), the three needs factors of human motivation are Existence, Relatedness, and Growth.
-The motivation factor existence contains physiological needs including food, water, shelter, sex, air, clothes, and physical and mental safety.
-The organization meets these needs with salary, incentives, job security, and good working conditions ensuring hygiene factors.
+The motivation factor is rooted in physiological needs, including food, water, shelter, sex, air, clothing, and physical and mental safety.
+The organization meets these needs through salaries, incentives, job security, and good working conditions, thereby ensuring hygiene factors.

 The need factor relatedness includes love, belongings, respect, mental and physical support, and communication engagement.
-The organization can ensure relatedness among employees by improving interpersonal communication.
+The organization can foster a sense of relatedness among employees by improving interpersonal communication.

 6. Self-Determination Theory (1985)

 Deci and Ryan proposed the self-determination theory in 1985 in a book named “Intrinsic Motivation and Self-determination in Human Behavior”.
 It is known as SDT in human and organizational behaviors.
-Self-determination theory assumes that three innate needs influence an employee’s behavior and well-being.
-This theory argues that competence, autonomy, and relatedness are the most powerful factors behind employee motivation to enhance performance, continuous and creativity.
+Self-determination theory posits that three innate needs shape employees’ behavior and well-being.
+This theory argues that competence, autonomy, and relatedness are the most powerful factors underlying employee motivation to enhance performance, foster continuous improvement, and cultivate creativity.

 The Three Motivational Factors of Self-Determination Theory are: